Jaimeloeuf/Promist/server/README.md

     - Exposes RESTful HTTP APIs for the CRUD operations
     - Will potentially build a gRPC API for this service

+- Search Service:
+    - Takes in a search request and performs search operations on all the contracts accessible by the user before returning the results as JSON to the client for rendering.

+- Billing Service:
+    - Actual billing service is most probably outsourced.
+    - Works as a layer on top of the outsorced service, that customizes the billing info of the accounts before requesting the bill to the service.
+    - Deals with the response from the billing service, if unsuccessful, lock the user's account.

 - Central Logging/Monitoring Service:
     - Owns the Service Log Database
     - Owns the Error Log Database